-The Kelpies are situated in Falkirk’s Helix Park, on the banks of the Forth and Clyde Canal, so you can stroll along the canal and enjoy the views.
-When we were there at the start of the year there were quite a few footpaths under construction, connecting the Kelpies to other parts of Helix Park.
+The Kelpies are situated in Falkirk’s Helix Park, on the banks of the Forth and Clyde Canal.
+Here you can stroll along the canal and enjoy the views.
+There’s also a network of footpaths and cycleways connecting the Kelpies to other parts of Helix Park.

 (ps: my Orla Kiely tea dress is from People Tree)

+As well as marveling at the statues, and perhaps having a cup of coffee or a pizza from one of the nearby cafe, there are lots of things to do at the Kelpies.
 Once you’ve had your fill of the Kelpies you can walk from the Kelpies Hub through the rest of Helix Park.
-If you’re with kids, then there’s a fantastic playground for kids age two and up that we had a blast in, playing with our nipper.
-I’ve also heard there is now a splash park for cooling off on hot days.
-We haven’t made it back over this summer, but I am making plans!
+If you’re with kids, then there’s a fantastic playground for kids age two and up.
+We had a total blast at the park, playing with our nipper.
+There is also a splash park in Helix Park for cooling off on hot days, which looks like a lot of fun.

 You can tell how early on in the year we went because the lake is frozen over!

-If you’re travelling to The Kelpies by public transport, then from Glasgow or Edinburgh then you can easily get a train from either Queen Street Station in Glasgow, or Waverley or Haymarket Station in Edinburgh to Falkirk High Station.
-From the station, there’s a frequent bus service that serves all the attraction in Falkirk, including the Falkirk Wheel.
+If you’re travelling there by public transport, then it’s very accessible.
+From Glasgow or Edinburgh then you can easily get a train from either Queen Street Station in Glasgow, or Waverley or Haymarket Station in Edinburgh.
+Depart at Falkirk High Station.
+From the station, there’s a frequent bus service that serves all the attractions in Falkirk, including the Falkirk Wheel and the Kelpies.

-Don’t make the same mistake we did – we assumed the Falkirk Wheel was next to the Kelpies, and in actual fact it’s over 2 miles away.
+Don’t make the same mistake we did – we assumed the Falkirk Wheel was next to the Kelpies.
+In actual fact, it’s over 2 miles away.
 We didn’t factor in enough time to visit the Falkirk Wheel, but that’s for our next trip!